 - 5 spray settings adjust coverage from wide coverage to soothing massage to focused spray

 RV shower heads are often low quality, and if you're struggling with low water pressure, a replacement RV shower head can make a big difference.
 However, our fifth wheel came with a shower head that was actually pretty nice, with a flow rate of 2 gallons per minute and decent pressure.

 However, it all comes down to personal preference.
-If you already own an Instant Pot and use it all the time, then you'll probably appreciate bring it with you in your RV or buying a small one to keep in your RV.
+If you already own an Instant Pot and use it all the time, then you'll probably appreciate bringing it with you or buying a small one to keep in your RV.